 They often kill as they can no longer deal with their situation.
 Psychological abuse can be present alongside physical, sexual or verbal abuse either directed at them or at someone else within the home which they witness.
 Generally, in these cases, there is no history of mental illness that has been diagnosed or is known to their family.
-However, there can be long-standing depression and possibly Post Traumatic Stress Disorder which is realised after the murder takes place.
+However, there can be long-standing depression and possibly Post Traumatic Stress Disorder which is realized after the murder takes place.

 The case of Stacy Lannert fits this profile, a young girl who suffered horrific abuse from her father took action when her father turned his sinister intentions to her younger sister.
-Stacy Lannert was 18 years old when she shot her father dead while he was sleeping on July 4, 1990, in Missouri.
+Stacy Lannert was 18 years old when she shot her father while he was sleeping on July 4, 1990, in Missouri.
 In 1992 at her trial, she was convicted of first-degree murder and given a life sentence.
-Both the abuse Stacy had suffered at the hands of her father and resulting Post Traumatic Stress Disorder were presented at her trial by her defence team.
+Both the abuse Stacy had suffered at the hands of her father and the resulting Post Traumatic Stress Disorder were presented at her trial by her defense team.

 However, the prosecution’s argument that Stacy was not in immediate danger at the time of the shooting, as her father was asleep, and that she was not insane at the time of the murder, won over the jury.
 After serving 18 years in prison, Stacy Lannert’s sentence was commuted after a review of her case and she was released from prison in 2009.
-In 2011 she published a book about her life, experiences and prison sentence, ‘Redemption: A Story of Sisterhood, Survival, and Finding Freedom Behind Bars’, and wants to help other victims of abuse within the home.
+In 2011 she published a book about her life, experiences, and prison sentence, ‘Redemption: A Story of Sisterhood, Survival, and Finding Freedom Behind Bars’, and wants to help other victims of abuse within the home.

 The Severely Mentally Ill Parricide Offender